khantilpatel/devops-challenge/README.md

 3. Zero downtime updates to server with rolling updates.

 4. Secured, all the network and access is configured through the security groups and IAM instance profile roles.

+5. Developer-friendly tooling.

 ### Perquisites